 In 2010, the Circle of Coll officially diverged from the Seattle Druid Meetup Group establishing its own charter and to become more focused, providing space for a deeper spiritual practice.
 Circle of Coll continued to provide public events posted on the Meetup Group.

 The Meetup Group remains and still maintains its original mission to give those in northwest Washington area who are interested in Druidry a place to meet, socialize, share, and celebrate Druidry.

 Today the Circle of Coll blooms, having represented the Seattle area internationally as well as domestically at various OBOD and similar events and has more than a dozen contributing core members.
 The Circle meets during all festivals as well as hosts a variety of private and public events that are of curiosity to those with an enthusiasm for Druidry.

-Rich Ater I am a Druid and member of OBOD and Circle of Coll and am studying at the Ovate grade.
-I am a Christian as well as a pagan, but have interests in all forms of mysticism and shamanism.
-I am also interested in the natural world and the use of plants and trees for healing and magic..
+Rich Ater is a Druid and member of OBOD and Circle of Coll and has completed the Ovate grade.
+He is a Christian as well as a pagan, but has interests in all forms of mysticism and shamanism.
+He is also interested in the natural world and the use of plants and trees for healing and magic..